 Description of the Grounding Concept

-e frame.
+The chassis is made from conductive chrome-moly and will provide low resistance paths through the frame.
 The steering wheel will have a ground wire threw the disconnect to insure low resistance.
 Firewalls will be mounted to the car with tabs welded to the frame.
 The tabs will have paint removed to make a solid electrical connection to the firewall.

 Grounding Measurements